swethamanur/Weather-App/README.md

 <table>

 # API
-<h3> Open Weather Api</h3>: To get the current weather conditions of a city.
+<h3> Open Weather Api</h3>To get the current weather conditions of a city.
-<h3> Weather Bit API</h3>: To get the hourly weather conditions and the forecast for the next 10 days of a city.
+<h3> Weather Bit API</h3>To get the hourly weather conditions and the forecast for the next 10 days of a city.

 Get your API key to let the api authenticate yourself and use it in the app.